 II Samuel 24:24, And the king said unto Araunah, Nay; but I will surely buy it of thee at a price: neither will I offer burnt offerings unto the LORD my God of that which doth cost me nothing.
 So David bought the threshingfloor and the oxen for fifty shekels of silver.

 We are continuing our thought on, “Worship: A Key to World Evangelism.”
 But, before we can understand the benefits and outflow of worshipping God, we must know how to worship.
-Last week we learned that Abraham went with a singular purpose in mind – to worship God.
-Abraham fulfilled that holy purpose, and was blessed by the Almighty.
+In our last study, we learned that Abraham went with a singular purpose in mind – to worship God.
+Abraham fulfilled that holy purpose and was blessed by the Almighty.
 There are at least five things that marked Abraham’s worship.
 They are significant to note, because they made his worship acceptable to the Lord and produced eternal fruit.
 I will mention one of them in this article.

 Sacrifice.
 Abraham willingly offered to God that which was immeasurably dear to his heart.
 This exemplifies “spirit and truth” worship (John 4:24).
-We live in a day of cheap, frivolous, light hearted, feel-good, undedicated, what’s in it for me “Christianity.”
+We live in a day of cheap, frivolous, lighthearted, feel-good, undedicated, what’s in it for me “Christianity.”
 However, true worship does not always feel good.
 It is often demanding.
 For God will sometimes lay claim to our most cherished possessions as an offering of devotion and love.
-Such sacrifice, test the credibility and depth of our worship.
+Such sacrifices, test the credibility and depth of our worship.

 David recognized the importance of this truth in II Samuel 24:24, when he said, “neither will I offer burnt offerings unto the LORD my God of that which doth cost me nothing.”

 As with Abraham and David, true worship brings the worshipper prostrate before their Lord in sacred and humble devotion; freely offering that which cost, is dear, and may be painful, as an expression of their unflinching and sincere worship.